ianmackenzie/elm-3d-scene/TUTORIAL.md

   HTML underneath (or any other HTML content that happens to be underneath!) will show through.
 - `dimensions` defines the size in [pixels](https://package.elm-lang.org/packages/ianmackenzie/elm-units/latest/Pixels) that the scene should be rendered at.
-Here we just use a fixed size for simplicity.
+Here we use a hardcoded size for simplicity.

 ## Next steps